News

 Dear students,

 on Monday, May 22, we will write Exam T, covering units A-D. The exam will take 1 hour and take place in the time frame 14:00 and 16:00.
 We use the remaining time before and after for organizational matters.
-Please register in LSF until Monday,… Read more
+Please register in LSF until Monday, May 15.
+If your study program does not… Read more

 Dear students,